vhammon/usmoney-v1/src/my_collections/_posts/book/2018-09-13-a-radical-departure.md

 ---
 A century ago, between 1913 when _The Federal Reserve Act_ was passed and 1929 when the economy came crashing down, banks with the power to create new money could also invest it.
-This ability to self- deal created a _booming_ economy as a few wealthy people created money for themselves to buy real estate, invest in new technologies, monopolize old technologies and live a Gilded Age lifestyle.
+This ability to self-deal created a _booming_ economy as a few wealthy people created money for themselves to buy real estate, invest in new technologies, monopolize old technologies and live a Gilded Age lifestyle.
 An asset bubble was created that burst on October 29, 1929.
 Within a year